Fun Ways to Explore Alpena Michigan in the Winter

 I’ll be honest: I’ve been visiting Alpena since I was a child, and I have a certain fondness for this under-the-radar Michigan vacation destination.

-You can choose from snowshoeing, snowmobiling, winter hiking, ice skating, ice fishing, cross country skiing, sledding, or fat tire biking; there are endless miles of trails to explore.
+You can choose from snowshoeing, snowmobiling, winter hiking, ice skating, ice fishing, sledding, or fat tire biking; there are endless miles of trails to explore.

 Besser Natural Area, and Rockport State Recreation Area are two spots you’ll want to check out, just north of the city.
 This is a great country for snowmobiling, too: head for the North Eastern State Trail, a 71-trail with gorgeous scenery of Michigan backcountry.